kisslinux/repo/README.md

 # KISS Alternative Package System

-This is an alternative package system I am experimenting with.
-Instead of the usual `PKGBUILD`, `APKBUILD`, `xbps-template` and `Pkgfile` format, this repository explores a more unixy approach.
+This is a package system I am experimenting with.
+This format is an alternative to the usual `PKGBUILD`, `APKBUILD` and `Pkgfile` systems and explores a more unixy approach.

 **NOTE**: The package manager can be found here: [kiss](https://github.com/kissx/kiss)